Quotient rule

 Solving for and substituting back for gives:

-Note: Taking the absolute value of the functions is necessary to allow logarithmic differentiation of functions that can have negative values, as logarithms are only defined for positive arguments.
+Taking the absolute value of the functions is necessary for the logarithmic differentiation of functions that may have negative values, as logarithms are only real-valued for positive arguments.
 This works because , which justifies taking the absolute value of the functions for logarithmic differentiation.

 Implicit differentiation can be used to compute the nth derivative of a quotient (partially in terms of its first n − 1 derivatives).
 For example, differentiating twice (resulting in ) and then solving for yields